-- 1/2 teaspoon cream of tarter You can leave this out if you don't have it.
+- 1/2 teaspoon cream of tarter, You can leave this out if you don't have it.

-- 1.5 tablespoons corn startch
+- 1.5 tablespoons corn starch

 - 1.5 teaspoons vanilla extract

-- 1 cup chocolate chips
+- 2/3 cup chocolate chips*

-- Add your baking soda, salt, cream of tarter, and corn starch.
+- Add your baking soda, salt, cream of tartar, and corn starch.
 Mix.
-Add your flour and oats and mix into mixture until just incorporated.
+Add your flour and oats and mix into the mixture until just incorporated.
 Then hand mix with a spatula your chocolate chips in.